-We have audited the accompanying consolidated financial statements of Novra Technologies Inc. and its subsidiaries (the Company), which comprise the consolidated statements of financial position as at December 31, 2021 and 2020, and the consolidated statements of operations and comprehensive income (loss), changes in shareholders' equity and cash flows for the years ended December 31, 2021 and 2020, and a summary of significant accounting policies and other explanatory information.
+We have audited the consolidated financial statements of Novra Technologies Inc. and its subsidiaries, (the Company), which comprise the consolidated statements of financial position as at December 31, 2022 and December 31, 2021, and the consolidated statements of operations and comprehensive income (loss), changes in shareholders' equity and cash flows for the years December 31, 2022 and 2021, and notes to the consolidated financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the consolidated financial position of the Company as at December 31, 2021 and December 31, 2020, and its consolidated financial performance and its consolidated cash flows for the year then ended in accordance with International Financial Reporting Standards.
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Company as at December 31, 2022 and December 31, 2021, and the consolidated statements of operations and comprehensive income (loss), changes in shareholders' equity and cash flows for the years December 31, 2022 and 2021, and notes to the consolidated financial statements for the years then ended in accordance with International Financial Reporting Standards.